 High Point State Park

-With amazing views of the Pocono Mountains, one of the most popular attractions at High Point State Park is the High Point Monument.
-From the top of the Monument, families can also take in the Catskills and Wallkill River Valley.
+With amazing views of the Pocono Mountains, the High Point Monument is one of the most popular attractions at High Point State Park.
+Families can also take in the Catskills and Wallkill River Valley from the top of the Monument.
 On a hot summer day, cool off in Lake Marcia.

 1480 Route 23, Sussex, NJ 07461